VandanArora18/OutfitAI/README.md

 # 🧥 Outfit Rater: The AI-Powered Fashion Judge

 Outfit Rater is a fun Flask-based web app that rates your outfits in real time.
-It combines computer vision with AI-generated playful roasts to give you a score, style labels (like **Baggy/Tight**, **Single/Multilayer**), and even sassy comments about your fashion choices.
+It combines computer vision with AI-generated playful roasts to give you a score, style labels (like **Baggy/Tight**, **Single/Multilayer**), and even comments about your fashion choices.

 ---